Code-Institute-Submissions/Oneminutetotwelve/README.md

 - Scrolled down to the Section GitHub pages
 - Selected master branch in the source dropdown menu
 - Confirmed choice by clicking on save
-#### To see the end result and open deployed code in a webbrowser following steps were conducted
+#### To see the endresult and open deployed code in a webbrowser following steps were conducted
 - Navigated to my repository [GurraT/Oneminutetotwelve](https://github.com/GurraT/Oneminutetotwelve)
 - Click on the code buttom
 - Selected http-adress and copied it to a webbrowser